 - 3.1 In May 2018 the General Data Protection Regulations (GDPR) came into force.
-The GDPR is a new European Union wide requirement that works alongside the Data Protection Act 2018 and replaces the Data Protection Act 1998.
-It places greater obligations on how organisations handle personal data. - 3.2 For planning policy documents, the Council have a Local Plans Consultation Database.
+Although the GDPR was a new European Union wide requirement, the UK Government passed The Data Protection Act 2018 which is the UK's implementation of the GDPR and replaces the Data Protection Act 1998.
+The 2018 Act places greater obligations on how organisations handle personal data. - 3.2 For planning policy documents, the Council have a Local Plans Consultation Database.
 Individuals or organisations can request to have their contact details added to or removed from the Local Plan Consultation Database at any time.
 The Council will also contact members on the database to make sure they still wish to be on the database and to ensure individual contact details are still correct.
-Further information can be found on the Council's website2. - 3.3 The Borough Council is committed to protecting personal data.
-The Council has a Privacy Notice following the implementation of the GDPR which can be viewed on the Council's website3.
+Further information can be found on the Council's website. - 3.3 The Borough Council is committed to protecting personal data.
+The Council has a Privacy Notice following the implementation of the GDPR which can be viewed on the Council's website.